See all state pages

 Student Loan Refinancing

-Another option to potentially help accelerate student loan repayment is to refinance your student loans with a private lender.
-Some private lenders, like SoFi, will let you consolidate and refinance both your federal and private student loans into one loan and interest rate.
+One option to potentially help accelerate student loan repayment is to refinance your student loans with a private lender.
+Some private lenders, like SoFi, will let you consolidate and refinance both your federal and private student loans into one loan and a single interest rate.
+It’s a great way to streamline your bill paying and financial life in general.

 Consolidating your loans (aka combining them) under one lender gives you the opportunity to refinance your loan and get a new term and interest rate.
-If you have an improved financial profile compared to when you took out your original loan, you may be able to lower your interest rate when you refinance, or even shorten your term to pay off your loan more quickly!
+If you have an improved financial profile compared to when you took out your original loan, you may be able to lower your interest rate when you refinance, or shorten your term to pay off your loan more quickly.

-But, it is important to remember that if you refinance federal student loans with a private lender you will lose access to federal programs such as the income-driven repayment plans mentioned above, as well as student loan forgiveness and forbearance options.
+But it is important to remember that if you refinance federal student loans with a private lender, you will lose access to federal programs such as the income-driven repayment plans mentioned above, as well as student loan forgiveness and forbearance options.

 Student Loan Forgiveness

+At first glance, student loan forgiveness looks appealing, but it may not be as easily attainable as one might think.
 That being said, there are state-specific and federal Public Service Loan Forgiveness programs that certain student loan borrowers may be eligible for.

 Before you review your options, it’s important to know that the terms forgiveness, cancellation, and discharge essentially mean the same thing when it comes to federal student loans, but are applied in different scenarios.
 For example, if you are no longer required to make loan payments due to your job, that could fall under forgiveness or cancellation.